 “A genius.
 His knowledge is astonishing and his feel for a case is always spot-on.”

 Andrew was awarded Chambers and Partners “Defamation and Privacy Silk of the Year” in 2005, 2007 and again in 2009.
-He is consistently recommended as a leading silk in Media and Entertainment and Defamation and Privacy in The Legal 500, and is listed as a “Star Individual” in Chambers and Partners 2011, 2012, 2013, 2014, 2015, 2016 and 2017.
-In addition he is ranked as a leading silk in Data Protection in The Legal 500 and Chambers and Partners, and is also listed in Who’s Who Legal 2018 for Defamation and Privacy and Media and Entertainment.
+He is consistently recommended as a leading silk in Media and Entertainment and Defamation and Privacy in The Legal 500, and is listed as a “Star Individual” in Chambers and Partners from 2011-2019.
+In addition, Andrew is ranked as a leading silk in Data Protection in The Legal 500 and Chambers and Partners, and is also listed in Who’s Who Legal 2018 for Defamation and Privacy and Media and Entertainment.

 Andrew regularly advises and acts for broadcasters and publishing houses, corporations and celebrities, as well as government departments and ministers in the UK and various foreign jurisdictions.